Clinical Definition

 Salmonella bacteria are one of the most common causes of food poisoning.
 Gastroenteritis with diarrhea and cramping is the most common presentation.
 Symptoms can last for four to seven days, and they usually clear up without antibiotic treatment.
 But some cases can be serious, especially in infants and older adults.

 You can reduce your chances of getting Salmonella by avoiding raw and undercooked foods such as eggs, poultry, meat, raw vegetables and unpasteurized dairy products.
-Other sources of Salmonella do exist, so it’s important to wash hands, especially after handling animals.
+Other sources of Salmonella do exist, so its important to wash hands, especially after handling animals.